tcunningham203/babysitter-finder/README.md

 AS A parent living in Manhattan,

-I WANT to find the right babysitter that match my qualifications and can babysit my child/children,
+I WANT to find the right babysitter that matches my qualifications and can babysit my child/children,

 SO THAT my children can still receive proper care while I prioritize other needs.